-Elizabeth Truss is the Conservative Candidate for South West Norfolk.
+Elizabeth Truss is the MP for South West Norfolk.
 She was first elected as the Member of Parliament for South West Norfolk in 2010.
-Elizabeth is the Lord Chancellor and Secretary of State for Justice.
+Elizabeth is the Chief Secretary to the Treasury.
+From July 2016 to June 2017 she was Lord Chancellor and Secretary of State for Justice.
 From July 2014 to July 2016, she was Secretary of State for Environment, Food and Rural Affairs.
 From September 2012 to July 2014, she was Parliamentary Under-Secretary of State at the Department for Education.

 Elizabeth founded the Free Enterprise Group of Conservative MPs which campaigns for economic reform and a positive attitude to profit making enterprise.
 She is a co-author of ‘After the Coalition’ which seeks to challenge the consensus that Britain’s economic decline is inevitable by arguing for the return of a more entrepreneurial and meritocratic culture.
 The authors published a further book in September 2012 'Britannia Unchained' which argues that Britain needs to learn lessons from rising and reforming nations.
 Elizabeth also authored the papers “Academic Rigour and Social Mobility” arguing for an end to the bias against serious academic subjects and “Affordable Quality” which argues that child care in Britain fails to provide value for money for both parents and the Government and that change is needed to the structure of the child care market.